Dimo Krastev: Career

 Krastev was born in Burgas to the former football player of Neftochimic, coach and current director of the Junior Academy Nikolay Krastev.
-He made his professional debut for the team at only 15 years of age.
-On March 8, 2019, he joined Fiorentina's academy.
+He made his professional debut for the team at the age of 15.
+On 8 March 2019, he joined Fiorentina's academy.

+On 12 July 2023 he joined Catanzaro on loan.
+On 24 January 2024, Krastev moved on a new loan to Feralpisalò.
+On 30 August 2024, Krastev was loaned to Ternana in Serie C, with an option to buy.

+On 28 August 2025, Krastev was loaned out to fellow Serie C club Siracusa.

 International career

 Krastev has played for Bulgaria U15 and U17 teams, becoming the first captain of the latter.
 In 2021, he was announced as captain of Bulgaria U19.

-On 18 May 2021, he received his first call up for Bulgaria U21, for the friendly matches against Russia U21 and Albania U21 on 3 and 6 June.
+On 18 May 2021, he received his first call-up for Bulgaria U21, for the friendly matches against Russia U21 and Albania U21 on 3 and 6 June.

 On 16 November 2022, Krastev made his debut for the senior Bulgaria national team in a 2–0 win against Cyprus in a friendly match.